Doctors want to innovate.

 A 2018 study in the American Journal of Preventive Medicine found that a majority of non-metropolitan counties (65 percent) do not have a psychiatrist and almost half of non-metropolitan counties (47 percent) do not have a psychologist.

-Or even chronic disease — a patient with diabetes in Harold, S.D., population 122, deserves the same care as one in Fargo, N.D., population 123,000.
+Or even chronic disease — a patient with diabetes in Harrold, S.D., population 122, deserves the same care as one in Fargo, N.D., population 123,000.

 Out here, with nearly 2 million people in our coverage area — fewer than in Houston, Texas — access means a three-hour drive to see a specialist.